Games Without Frontiers (song): Release

-Radio version, videos
+Radio version, music videos

 The album version includes the line "Whistling tunes we piss on the goons in the jungle" after the second verse and before the second chorus.
 This was replaced for the single with a more radio-friendly repeat of the line "Whistling tunes we're kissing baboons in the jungle" from the first chorus.
-This version was also included in the initial copies of the Shaking the Tree compilation.
+This version was also included in the initial copies of the Shaking the Tree (1990) compilation.